2023 Solar Incentives Guide for Shakopee, MN - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Shakopee utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you have a net metering agreement with your Shakopee utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some locations, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives